Kaizer Chiefs F.C.: FNB Stadium/Soccer City

 FNB Stadium is a stadium located in Johannesburg, with a capacity of 94,736 seats.
 It is located next to the South African Football Association headquarters (SAFA House), where both the FIFA offices and the Local Organising Committee for the 2010 FIFA World Cup is housed.

 The Soweto Derby

-The Soweto Derby between Kaizer Chiefs and Orlando Pirates is a fiercely-contested rivalry dating back to 1970, and in contrast to most other games in the South African Premiership, always attracts a large fanbase.
+The Soweto Derby between Kaizer Chiefs and Orlando Pirates is a rivalry dating back to 1970, and in contrast to most other games in the South African Premiership, always attracts a large fanbase.